The Invisible Nation

 The free Republic’s parlous state at the United Nations owes to General Assembly Resolution 2758, which recognized Communist China as “the only legitimate representative of China to the United Nations” and removed “the representatives of Chiang Kai-shek” from the United Nations.
 No mention, though, was made of Taiwan’s fate as a member of the world body.
 Yet one cannot now enter the Turtle Bay compound with a passport reading “Taiwan.”

 Textual niceties have not stopped China from using Resolution 2758 as a cudgel to keep the nearly 24 million Taiwanese invisible, and worse, at the United Nations and its affiliated organs.
-President Nixon’s One China policy — a position shared by Chiang, who dreamed of returning to the mainland to his last — needs updating in this age of renewed revanchism, with Communist China the senior partner in an axis comprising Iran, Russia, and North Korea.
+President Nixon’s One China policy — a position shared by Chiang, who dreamed to his last of returning to the mainland — needs updating in this age of renewed revanchism, with Communist China the senior partner in an axis comprising Iran, Russia, and North Korea.

 Secretary General António Guterres is on the wrong side of this fight, as he is in the battle between the Jewish state and its foes.
 Earlier this month he took himself to Beijing for something called the “China-Africa Cooperation Summit.”
 Domination would be a better word than “cooperation.”
 Posing with Mr. Xi, Mr. Guterres took to X to declare that the “China-Africa partnership is a pillar of South-South cooperation.”